1000 N. West Street #1200, Wilmington, DE 19801

-Many people decide they must be picture book writers because
+Many people decide they must be picture book writers because:

-1. they think all books for young children are picture books, and/or
+1. They think all books for young children are picture books, and/or

-2. they want to write short things, and/or
+2. They want to write short things, and/or

-3. they assume picture books will be easier than a novel.
+3. They assume picture books will be easier than a novel.

 I heard a talk show host dismiss picture books as something “knocked out in an afternoon” and thus less impressive than writing a novel.
 And yet, some picture books take years to write because the demands of the art are quite challenging.

-Now, if you happen to be a person whose name is known to millions because you’re an actor or singer or politician or athlete or even novel writer, you may be able to publish a picture book that you actually did knock out in an afternoon.
 But the rest of us have to actually meet the demands of the art.
 We have to be good, because that will be the only point upon which the publisher can sell the book.
-Being good in picture books means being able to do three things well: sound, story, and emotion.
+Being good at writing picture books means being able to do three things well: sound, story, and emotion.
 Let’s look at these one by one.

 The audience for the vast majority of picture books are not going to read the book.
 They’re going to listen to it.
 Picture books are a communal experience beyond anything else in writing.
 There will be three artists in the presentation: the author, the illustrator, and the reader.
 Now, we can’t know what the skill level of the reader will be, so the picture book author must help out by making sure the book sings no matter who reads it out loud.
 You may be able to “perform” the book you’ve written well, but if you hand the manuscript over to someone else, does it still light up the room when it’s read aloud?
 A skilled writer will produce a book that supports the reader through the sound of the text.

-Most of us have heard that we probably shouldn’t write in rhyme.
-That’s because adding the challenge of rhyme and meter to all the other substantial challenges to a picture book is simply beyond the ability of most of us (me included, and I make a living as a writer).
-For most of us, adding rhyme and meter (and if you have rhyme, you must have meter) is like riding a unicycle while juggling balls and then having someone toss you a couple knives to juggle too.
-The results can be painful.
 But not writing in rhyme and meter doesn’t mean sound becomes unimportant.
 Sound will always be important in picture books.
 And surprisingly, so will meter.
 When writing a non-rhyming picture book, you loose yourself from the bounds of perfect meter, but picture book prose is over metrical.
 It sings; it just doesn’t rhyme.
 If you were to chart the stressed and unstressed syllables of prose picture books that have stood the test of time, you’re going to see patterns.
 Not the perfect patterns of rhyming picture books, but still, patterns that feel good in the mouth and sound good in the ear.

 As writers, we need to be aware of the feel of the words in our picture books.
 The difference between a line that gives us interesting information and a line that gives us interesting information in a euphonic way is huge.
 For example, suppose my character looks into a huge box of junk at a yard sale and sees a wild collection of different items.
 In fact, he nearly falls into the box in his excitement of discovery.
 Imagine he sees sporting equipment, and old dolls and stray encyclopedias.
 How could I share that in a way that is euphonic?
 I could use near rhyme and assonance like this: “He found baseball bats and dolls of wax and dusty, musty books of facts.”
 That line uses both meter, assonance, and even a little perfect rhyme to make it interesting to read and interesting to hear.
 So we should tinker with every line in our picture book stories until we make them sing in the mouth of every reader.